All Products

 No

-If the silence duration after a speech segment exceeds this threshold, the system determines that the sentence has ended.
+If the silence after a speech segment exceeds this threshold, the system determines that the sentence has ended.

-The value ranges from 200 ms to 6000 ms. The default value is 1300 ms.
+Valid range: 200 to 6000 ms. Default: 1300 ms.

 This parameter takes effect only when the semantic_punctuation_enabled parameter is set to false (VAD punctuation).